yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 blogimage("dali_reve.jpg","Dali, reve.
 It represents a weapon out of the mouth of a tiger, itself out of the mouth of another tiger, itself out of the mouth of a fish itself out of a grenade.
 I could have choosen a picture of the Human centipede as it is a very good representation of what a monad really is.
 But just to think about it, I find this disgusting and that wasn't the purpose of this document.")

-fr: Maintenant le secret peut être révélé: `IO` est une _monade_.
+fr: Maintenant le secret peut être dévoilé : `IO` est une _monade_.
 en: Now the secret can be revealed: `IO` is a _monad_.
 fr: Être une monade signifie que vous avez accès à du sucre syntaxique avec la notation `do`.
 en: Being a monad means you have access to some syntactical sugar with the `do` notation.
 fr: Mais principalement, vous avez accès à un motif de codage qui tempérera le flux de votre code.
 en: But mainly, you have access to a coding pattern which will ease the flow of your code.

-fr:  > **Remarques importantes**:
+fr:  > **Remarques importantes** :
 en:  > **Important remarks**:
  >
-fr:  > - Le monades n'ont pas forcément quelque chose à voir avec les effets!
+fr:  > - Le monades n'ont pas forcément quoi que ce soit à voir avec les effets de bord !
 en:  > - Monad are not necessarily about effects!
 fr:  >   Il y a beaucoup de monades _pures_.
 en:  >   There are a lot of _pure_ monads.
-fr:  > - Les monades ont plus à faire avec du séquençage.
+fr:  > - Les monades concernent plus le séquençage.
 en:  > - Monad are more about sequencing

 fr: En Haskell, `Monad` est une classe de type.